 You can get to Chicago from other US cities by plane, car, bus or train.
 The city has two airports: O’Hare International Airport and Midway International Airport.

 - Train: Both airports are connected to the city by the CTA train.
 The CTA Orange Line provides service directly to Midway Airport.
 The travel time to downtown is 25 min and the ride costs USD$2.5.
 The CTA Blue Line provides service directly into O’Hare Airport.
 The travel time to downtown is 45 min and costs USD$5.
 For using Chicago public transportation you need to get a Ventra Card that you can buy at machines at stations.

-- Shared Transfer: a comfortable and still affordable option to get from the airports to the city is to book a shared-ride airport transfer.
-Book shared transfer from Midway Airport here or book shared transfer from O’Hare Airport here.
+- Private Transfer: the most comfortable option to get from the airports to the city is to book a private ride airport transfer.
+Book a private transfer from O’Hare Airport here.